 Come on in!

-We don’t have a real entry, but we fake it with this chest and mirror.
+We don’t have a real entry, but we fake a small foyer with this chest and mirror.
 And that basket is perfect for holding scarves, gloves and keys.

 We don’t really use our living room much since we spend most time in our family room, but I love our living room during the holidays because it has our Christmas village.